-If you’ve been at your current address for under 3 years, then you need to bring proof of any previous addresses.
+If you have been at your current address for under 3 years, then you need to bring proof of any previous addresses.
 It’s a good idea to take up to 5 years of information.

 It’s worth checking if the lender requires documents in a certain format.
-For example, some won’t accept an internet print-out of bank statements or utility bills.
+For example, some won’t accept an internet print-out of statements or bills.

 Origin of deposit